 Some KCTCS courses are available in a modularized credit format allowing students to register for courses that are components of the full (or "parent") course.
-For example, IT 100 may be taken as a three credit course or students may enroll in IT 1001, IT 1002, and IT 1003 as separate courses which are the equivalent of IT 100.
+For example, BAS 212 may be taken as a three credit course or students may enroll in BAS 2121, BAS 2122, and BAS 2123 as separate courses which are the equivalent of BAS 212.
 The sum of the modular credit courses is equal to the full course.
 The student transcript will display the modularized credit course in the term the student earned the credit and once all components of the full course are earned, the full course will appear on the transcript.
 Modular Credit Courses are designated as a four digit number.
 The first three digits are those of the parent course.
-The last digit is the number of the modular credit segment/ component, e.g., XXX 2021, XXX 2022, XXX 2023.
-When a student registers for a General Education modularized course, the student must complete all of the courses in that series to fulfill General Education category requirements, e.g., ECO 101 - 3 credits meets the Social Interaction category requirement.
-If ECO 101 has three modules, ECO 1011, 1012, and 1013, all three ECO 101 modules must be completed before the Social Interaction category requirement will be fulfilled.
-The student cannot take three modularized courses from three different courses to meet the general education category requirement, e.g., ANT 1011, ECO 1011, and PY 1101.
+The last digit is the number of the modular credit segment/ component, e.g., XXX 2021, XXX 2022, XXX 2023 or XXX 101A, XXX 101B, XXX 101C.
+When a student registers for a General Education modularized course, the student must complete all of the courses in that series to fulfill General Education category requirements, e.g., ECO 101 - 3 credits meets the Social & Behavioral Sciences category requirement.
+If ECO 101 has three modules, ECO 1011, 1012, and 1013, all three ECO 101 modules must be completed before the Social & Behavioral Sciences category requirement will be fulfilled.
+The student cannot take three modularized courses from three different courses to meet the general education category requirement, e.g., ANT 1011, ECO 1011, and PSY 1101.
 Some modular courses require students to complete a Learning Contract upon registration which defines the student's responsibilities.